Altinn/altinn-studio-docs/content/teknologi/altinnstudio/solutions/altinn-apps/app/apptemplates/asp.net/configuration.md

 ---
 title: Configuration of Application
-description: Description of the different configuration of the
 linktitle: Configuration
+description: Description of the different configurations of an app.
-tags: [altinn-apps]
+tags: [altinn-apps, todo]
-weight: 200
 ---

 ## Configuring Process